dob/dob.github.io/README.md

 ### AuctionHouse

 AuctionHouse is an decentralized application built on Ethereum for auctioning non-fungible, on-chain, items.
-Think of it like Ebay, but for unique on-blockchain items like tokens that represent domain names, tickets, jobs in on-chain economies.
+Think of it like Ebay, but for unique on-blockchain items like tokens that represent domain names, tickets, or jobs in on-chain economies.
 This was our first attempt at an end-to-end DApp, including smart contracts on Ethereum, a web frontend, and transaction signer/wallet integrations.

 [AuctionHouse Web App](http://auctionhouse.dappbench.com)